 Set Clear Goals

-Today it could be smooth sailing and the next it could bring choppy winds and high waves.
-Even if you don’t meet the numbers you were expecting, that doesn’t mean you failed, it just means you need to compensate for where you fell short in your other markting efforts.
+Today it could be smooth sailing, and the next, it could bring choppy winds and high waves.
+Even if you don’t meet the numbers you expected, that doesn’t mean you failed; it just means you need to compensate for where you fell short in your other marketing efforts.
 Find your niche that suits your business and attack it like you would your problems.

 Search Engine Optimization